bansuri0100/DepressionAnalysis/README.md

 # DepressionAnalysis
-Detecting Depression using Natural Language Processing(NLP)
+Detecting Depression using Natural Language Processing(NLP) and Machine Learning(ML) approach.

 Some screenshots of the Web App.